Langevin equation with potential of mean force: The case of anchored bath: Klein-Gordon chain: the PMF

 The advantage of working with $H_0'$ is that it can be readily diagonalized using the well-known normal mode transformation $\{x_i,p_i\}\to \{Q_j,P_j\} $,

 where the transformation matrix

 satisfies the orthogonality relations

-The transformation has the same form as for the corresponding harmonic chain with no anchoring on-site potential.
+The transformation has the same form as for the corresponding harmonic chain with no anchor potentials.
 It is canonical and preserves phase-space volumes, i. e. the Jacobian of the transformation equals $1$.
 Therefore, the average $\langle\cdots \rangle $ over the bath variables $\{x_i,p_i\}$, which we used in the previous sections, can be replaced by the average over $\{Q_j, P_j\}$.

 Expressed in terms of $\{Q_j,P_j\}$, Hamiltonians $H_0'$ and $H_0''$ take the forms

 where the coupling coefficients $c_j$ are

 and the normal mode frequencies $\Omega_j$ are determined by the following expressions